-Pueblo Transit currently operates 13 local fixed-route general public transit buses on 11 local routes.
+Pueblo Transit currently operates 13 local fixed route general public transit buses on 11 local routes.
 Six (6) of the 11 routes currently operate at 30 minute headways, Monday through Friday with the remainder operating at 60 minute headways.
 Pueblo Transit has a local fixed-route bus fleet of 20 (total) low-floor 35' and 40' buses, with wheelchair ramps.
 Most buses are relatively new Gillig brand and are outfitted with GFI fareboxes.
 Ticket media currently is magnetic swipe cards.
+Pueblo

-Pueblo Transit operates 11 ADA paratransit vehicles at peak times within 3/4 mile of the fixed-route system during the times that the fixed-route system operates.
+Transit operates 11 ADA paratransit vehicles at peak times within 3/4 mile of the fixed route system during the times that the fixed route system operates.

-As shown in Table 9, seven Pueblo Transit fixed-route vehicles are beyond their minimum service life.
+As shown in Table 9, seven Pueblo Transit fixed route vehicles are beyond their recommended service life and three vehicles are within 50,000 miles of the retirement mileage.
 Retiring these vehicles without replacements would leave the transit system with a shortage of operable vehicles.
-Industry standards recommend that a transit agency the size of Pueblo Transit maintain a spare vehicle ratio of 20 percent - four spare vehicles for the 13 runs to use while other vehicles are scheduled for maintenance.
+Industry standards recommend that a transit agency the size of Pueblo Transit maintain a spare vehicle ratio of 20 percent - three spare vehicles for the 12 routes to use while other vehicles are scheduled for maintenance.
 This would require a fleet of 17 vehicles.
-Retiring the seven vehicles in poor condition would reduce the fleet to 13 vehicles.
+Retiring the seven vehicles in poor condition would reduce the fleet to nine vehicles with six in fair condition.

-Of the twelve vehicles in Citi-Lift service, four are beyond their minimum service life.
-Replacement cost for these vehicles is approximately \$280,000 each.
-(The replacement cost for the larger vehicles is \$500,000 each).
+The seven vehicles in Citi-Lift service are beyond their recommended service life.
+Replacement cost for these vehicles is approximately \$50,000 each.
+(The replacement cost for the larger vehicles is \$285,000 each).

-Table 8: Federal Transit Administration Minimum Service Life
+Table 8: Federal Transit Administration Recommended Service Life

-Vehicle Class Length Service Years Service Mileage Heavy-duty large transit bus 34-40' 12 years 500,000 Heavy duty small transit bus 30' 10 years 350,000 Medium-duty and purpose-built transit bus 30' 7 years 200,000 Light-duty mid-sized transit bus 25-30' 5 years 150,000 Light-duty small bus and van 4 years 100,000
+Vehicle Class Length Service Years Service Mileage Large size, Heavy duty transit bus 34-40' 12 years 500,000 Medium size, Heavy duty transit bus 30' 10 years 350,000 Medium size, Heavy duty transit bus 30' 10 years 350,000 Medium size, Medium duty transit bus 30' 7 years 200,000 Medium size, Light duty transit bus 25-30' 5 years 150,000 Light duty, small buses and vans 4 years 100,000